mlswg/mls-protocol/draft-ietf-mls-protocol.md

-Then if a client uses key KD1 and nonce ND1 during epoch n then it must consume (at least) values G, F, D0, D1, KD1, ND1 as well as the `commit_secret` and init_secret used to derive G (i.e. the application_secret).
-The client MAY retain (i.e., not consume) the values KD0 and ND0 to allow for out-of-order delivery, and SHOULD retain D2 to allow for processing future messages.
+Then if a client uses key KD1 and nonce ND1 during epoch n then it must consume (at least) values G, F, D0, D1, KD1, ND1 as well as the `commit_secret` and init_secret used to derive G (the application_secret).
+The client MAY retain (not consume) the values KD0 and ND0 to allow for out-of-order delivery, and SHOULD retain D2 to allow for processing future messages.